Polypropylene: Biaxially oriented polypropylene (BOPP)

 When polypropylene film is extruded and stretched in both the machine direction and across machine direction it is called biaxially oriented polypropylene.
-Two methods are widely used for producing BOPP films, namely, the tenter process and tubular process.
+Two methods are widely used for producing BOPP films, namely, a bi-directional stenter process or a double-bubble blown film extrusion process.
 Biaxial orientation increases strength and clarity.
 BOPP is widely used as a packaging material for packaging products such as snack foods, fresh produce and confectionery.
 It is easy to coat, print and laminate to give the required appearance and properties for use as a packaging material.
 This process is normally called converting.
 It is normally produced in large rolls which are slit on slitting machines into smaller rolls for use on packaging machines.
 BOPP is also used for stickers and labels in addition to OPP.

-It is non-reactive which makes BOPP suitable for safe use in the pharmaceutical and food industry.
+It is non-reactive, which makes BOPP suitable for safe use in the pharmaceutical and food industry.
 It is one of the most important commercial polyolefin films.
 BOPP films are available in different thicknesses and widths.
 They are transparent and flexible.